garghg/FilmScript/README.md

 - **Movie Recommendation System**: FilmScript can be expanded to recommend films based on genre preferences, making it a useful tool for personalized movie suggestions.
 - **Film Research & Education**: Academics or film critics can use this tool to explore different film genres and analyze movie trends in an interactive way.
 - **Event-based Movie Showings**: Cinemas or streaming platforms could use this setup to display movies currently available for viewing, with genre filtering to help users find relevant films.

-## Key Features

-- **Genre-based Filtering**: Users can filter the displayed movies based on their genre preference (e.g., Horror, Comedy, Sci-Fi, etc.).
-- **Dynamic Movie List**: The movies are loaded dynamically from an external CSV file, making it easy to maintain and update the list without altering the application code.
-- **Image Display**: Movie posters or images are fetched and displayed directly from the URL provided in the CSV file, enhancing the visual appeal of the movie list.
-- **Simple and Intuitive Interface**: The table format is straightforward, and the dropdown filter for genres allows easy selection, making it user-friendly.
-- **Automatic Data Parsing**: The application processes the CSV data and converts it into an HTML table automatically, reducing the need for manual updates or data entry.

-## How It Works

-1. **HTML Structure**: The application’s front end consists of a basic HTML page, which includes a dropdown filter for genres, two images of popcorn for styling, and an empty table to hold the movie data.
-2. **CSV File Loading**: When the page loads, the JavaScript fetches the CSV file (hosted on GitHub) containing movie information.
-3. **CSV Parsing**: The CSV data is parsed, and an HTML table is dynamically populated with movie details (title, genre, poster image, etc.).
-4. **Filtering**: Users can select a genre from the dropdown list, and the table updates to only show movies from the selected genre.
-5. **Images**: If available, movie poster images are fetched and displayed in the table, adding a visual element to the data.

 ## Future Suggested Enhancements